minima-global/minima-docs/docs/index.md

 ## Minima Wiki

-Welcome to the Minima Wiki
+Welcome to the Minima Wiki.

 + [About](./about/index.md)
 + [Get Involved](./getInvolved/index.md)